Philippine ten-peso coin: Commemorative coins

-The Bangko Sentral ng Pilipinas (BSP) issued a commemorative ten peso coin in 1988 to commemorate the 1986 People Power Revolution.
+Twelve years before the BSP Series version of the coin was released in 2000, Bangko Sentral ng Pilipinas (BSP) issued a commemorative ten peso coin in 1988 to commemorate the 1986 People Power Revolution.
+It had a nickel composition.

 BSP also released a commemorative ten peso coin on December 18, 2013, to commemorate the 150th Birth Anniversary of the leader of Katipunan, Andrés Bonifacio.

 On December 19, 2014, the Bangko Sentral ng Pilipinas (BSP) published an announcement that three new limited edition, commemorative circulation coins, including Apolinario Mabini 150th anniversary commemorative 10 peso coin, which was released three days later.
 Another commemorative coin was released on December 22, 2015, commemorating the 150th birth anniversary of Miguel Malvar.

 Commemorative 10-peso coin in celebration of the 150th birth anniversary of Andrés Bonifacio.

 Commemorative 10-peso coin in celebration of the 150th birth anniversary of Apolinario Mabini.

 Commemorative 10-peso coin in celebration of the 150th birth anniversary of Gen. Miguel Malvar.